PrisonTeam/Prison/docs/docs-commands/prison_docs_command_15_ranks_demote.md

 ## How to use the command

-Execute the command himself following the format shown in the example to demote a player:
+Execute the command itself following the format shown in the example to demote a player:

 - `/ranks demote [playerName] [ladder] [chargePlayers]`
 - `/ranks demote GABRYCA default`